sawaks/SCA_exam/README.md

 - Commit early and often, so that we can see how problems are solved.

 #### Bonus round!
-- Add alphabetical sorting to the listings according to `design-mocks/mock-sort.png`.
-(Only if you still have time)
+- Add a button for ascending and descending sorting to the listings according to `design-mocks/mock-sort.png`.
+(If you still have time)

 ## Tips
 - Review the mocks in `design-mocks` directory.
 There is a mock design for desktop, laptop, tablet and mobile.